alliecatowo/zmk-sofle/docs/docs/hardware-overview.md

 The ZMK AllieCat Sofle is a wireless split ergonomic keyboard featuring 58 keys, RGB underglow, OLED displays, and a rotary encoder.
 This document provides comprehensive information about the hardware components, specifications, and technical details.

+**Good to know:** The keyboard kit is sold fully assembled on AliExpress.
+You do not need to fabricate PCBs or solder components—simply flash the firmware and start typing.

 ## 🔧 Core Components

 ### Microcontrollers